jpegleg/morpho-sessions/README.md

 and then we copy the dependencies into a `FROM scratch` empty container.
 The resulting OCI image has no shell, nothing but the dependencies for the web server.

-The base image is less than 12MB for the entire framework.
-The size of the added content from `static` will increase the image size etc. Alternatively to doing a copy into the container image, the /app/static directory can be a volume mount containing the content to load.
-Note that by default the cert and key pair are in /app/ which is the workdir for the server, while the webroot is /app/static/.
+The base image of the core is less than 12MB and just over 12MB with the cookies code, for the entire framework.
+Unlike the regular morpho-web, we don't copy any local files into the build, the /app/static directory is volume mount containing the content to load.
+The key and cert for TLS are also mounted.

 From the test docker-compose.yml: